Rye railway station (East Sussex): Post-opening

 The swing bridge to the east of the station over the River Rother was replaced by a fixed bridge in 1903.
 A footbridge was installed across the staggered platforms at the station in 1960, in preparation for the Kent electrification scheme Phase 2 of the British Railways Modernisation Plan, which provisionally included the line through Rye.

 The line was recommended to be closed in the 1963 Beeching Report, but because of poor road connections, it remained open along with its stations.
 The prolonged threat of closure left the station unmodernised and gaslit well into the 1970s.
-On 1 October 1979, the Marshlink line either side of Rye was reduced to single track, leaving a passing loop at the station.
-Though done for economic reasons, the decision has been criticised as it has created bottlenecks.
+On 1 October 1979, the Marshlink line either side of Rye was reduced to a single track, leaving a passing loop at the station.
+Though done for economic reasons, it created bottlenecks, and invited criticism.

 The station was Grade II listed in April 1980 owing to its "special architectural or historic interest".
 The goods shed, which was closed in 1963, was demolished in 1984.

+In November 2023, the station was closed for safety reasons while a bonfire event in the town took place.

 Buildings

 Construction of the station building began in 1847.
 It was designed by William Tress in symmetric Italianate style of two storeys with an attic in red brick with a slate roof and set of gateless gate pillars.
 As Rye was planned to be a more significant stop than Appledore or Winchelsea, it was designed to be bigger than those.
 Tress also designed a goods shed in a similar style, sited alongside the main station building.

 Several SER stations were retrofitted with signals on the line in the early 1890s.
 The box at Rye was built in 1894 using a Saxby & Farmer Type 12 design.
 It retains its original 1888 pattern Duplex frame, though the original 30-lever manual signals were replaced by coloured lights on 1 October 1979.
-The ground floor is constructed of Flemish bond brown brick, the first floor is made of timber with weatherboard cladding and it has a slate roof.
+The ground floor is constructed of Flemish bond brown brick, the first floor is made of timber with weatherboard cladding, and the building is covered by a slate roof.
 The signal box was Grade II listed in 2013 as it is one of only two of its type still standing in good condition.
 In 2019, it was repainted and refurbished.